 Iowa’s laws in this regard are actually in conformity with the approach taken by a majority of states, including Illinois.
 A male Illinois resident who separates but does not divorce his wife will be presumed to be the legal father of any child that his wife bears.
 This would obligate the husband to pay child support for the children she bears, even if he is not the actual biological father of the children.
 (A husband/father in such a situation would also have the right to see the children and establish a parent-child relationship, if he chose to do so.

 A father who is certain a child is not his biological child but who is presumed to be the legal father of the child because of a paternity presumption can overcome that presumption, but it is not always as straightforward of a task as it might seem.
 Where two or more men are presumed to be the legal father of a child because of a paternity presumption, a court may determine which presumed father would be the child’s legal father – even if this person is not the presumed father of the child.

-Arami Law Office’s team of skilled Chicago family law attorneys are here to assist Illinois residents establish paternity and can help challenge paternity where appropriate.
+Arami Law Office’s team of skilled Chicago family law attorney are here to assist Illinois residents establish paternity and can help challenge paternity where appropriate.
 Contact our firm at (312) 212-1399 or contact us online for assistance with your case today.

 How did we do?